salkuadrat/lucifer/README.md

 </form>
 ```

-When user press the submit button, browser will automatically make a POST request to `/login` in the same origin of the page, and with it sending some data to the server, encoded as `application/x-www-form-urlencoded`.
+When user press the submit button, browser will automatically make a POST request to `/login`, and with it, sending some data to the server encoded as `application/x-www-form-urlencoded`.

-In this case, the data contains `username` and `password`
+In this case, the POST data contains `username` and `password`.

-Form also can send data with GET, but mostly it will use the standard  & safe POST method.
+Form may also send data with GET method, but mostly it will use the standard POST.

-These data will be attached in the request body.
-To extract it, you can use the built in `urlencoded` middleware.
+The data will be attached in the request body.
+To extract it, you may use the built in `urlencoded` middleware.

 ```dart
 final app = App();